 Police have collected damning evidence from a hotel closed-circuit television video of British tourist Shrien Dewani handing sentenced murderer Zola Tongo a small plastic bag, which the taxi driver will testify was the R1 000 cash he allegedly paid him for his role in the premeditated killing of Anni Dewani.

 A Mail & Guardian investigation has revealed that the video was captured on security cameras at the five-star Cape Grace hotel in Cape Town, where the honeymoon couple had been staying.

+Reliable sources close to the case said the video was dated November 16 this year, which was two days after 28-year-old Anni Dewani’s body was found in Tongo’s VW Sharan taxi in Khayelitsha with a single bullet wound to her neck.
 Thirty-year-old Dewani flew out of Cape Town that same night, free to leave the country because he was not yet a suspect in the murder investigation.

 In another major breakthrough for the police, the M&G has been informed, they picked up another suspect early in the investigation, who has now turned state witness.
 The man did not take part in the fake hijacking, but acted as a middleman, putting Tongo in touch with Mzwamadoda Qwabe, who police claim was one of the two gunmen hired to ambush the car.